alb42/ExtronControl/Readme.txt

 example script are included in the rexx folder.

 Requirements
+Extron DSC 301 HD

 Amiga: 68020+ and OS3.0+ AmigaOS MUI 3.8
 MorphOS: 3.8+

+Free USB or serial port.
+if connected via USB and does not automatically connect you have to force the the 0th endpoint (Class 2 Abstract Control(Modem)) to cdcacm.class and then use usbmodem.device for connection

 Source included, GUI created used MUIIDE and MUIClass
 Licence: CC0